armory/spinnaker-aws-policy/README.md

 The generator searches the clouddriver codebase for calls to the AWS API.
 It maps any API calls to their required permissions.

+_Note:_ The method for generating the policy is imperfect, but considered 'good enough'.

 ## Rosco

 The policy that Spinnaker's Rosco requires is a bit different.
 Since Rosco uses Packer, you can consult HashiCorp's recommendation [here](https://www.packer.io/docs/builders/amazon.html).